Natural Health Products

 Hyssop has been traditionally used to:

 Hyssop is frequently used as a fragrance or a flavoring agent.
-It has also been used to treat cough and cold, reduce kidney inflammation and manage HIV infections.
-However, there is little reliable data on the use of hyssop in humans and additional studies are needed to confirm the effectiveness of hyssop.
+It has also been used to treat sore throat, asthma, cough and cold, reduce kidney inflammation, and manage HIV infections.
+However, there is little reliable data on the use of hyssop by humans and additional studies are needed to confirm the effectiveness of hyssop.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.